 St. Peter’s Basilica

-To find out more about the history of this historic building, take the guided tour or hire an audio guide as you browse.
-It’s worth bearing in mind there’s a strict dress code when visiting, with no bare legs or shoulders allowed.
+To find out more about the history of this special building, take the guided tour or hire an audio guide as you wander.
+Both can be purchased at the entrance.

 St Peter’s Basilica is across the River Tiber from the centre of Rome and famous sights like the Colosseum and Spanish Steps.
 The nearest metro stop is Ottaviano “San Pietro” on line A. You can also get here using the public bus or tram.